wbrawner/SimpleMarkdown/app/src/main/assets/Libraries.md

 ***

 The following libraries were a huge help in the development of SimpleMarkdown.
-Big thanks to the deveopers of them :)
+Big thanks to the developers of them :)

 ## AndDown